 If the OCSP Responder receives a request for the status of a Certificate serial number that is "unused", then the responder will not respond with a "good" status.
-If the OCSP Responder is for a CA that is not Technically Constrained in line with Section 7.1.2.3 or Section 7.1.2.5, the responder will not respond with a "good" status for such requests.
+If the OCSP Responder is for a CA that is not Technically Constrained in line with Section 7.1.2.3 the responder will not respond with a "good" status for such requests.